Aymen-Mohammednur/Greyball-Test/README.md

 ### Rankings System
 - Points-based ranking plus activity multiplier (see below for details)
-- Rankings auto-update after every recorded result
+- Rankings auto-update using a background cron job

 ---